Wizetherapy/wizetherapy/coaching.md

 permalink: /coaching/
 ---
 <p class="text-justify">
-I provide Life Coaching services to adults who seek the support and accountability needed to achieve their goals.
+I also provide Life Coaching services to adults who seek the support and accountability needed to achieve their goals.
 Life coaching is appropriate for individuals who want to achieve a new level of success in their personal or professional lives.
 I coach people through the obstacles that lie between them and